huuff/exobrain/programming/javascript/webpack/code-splitting.md

 }
 ```

 The keys of `entry` are the names of the bundles that will be generated.
-Using `[name].js` generates the output dynamically from the entries
+Using `[name].js` generates the output dynamically from the entries.

+To ensure that the code isn't present in both bundles, you'll need the [[commons-chunk-plugin]]